Why you can trust Bankrate

 Car insurance laws in Minnesota

-Minnesota car insurance laws are easy to understand, but there are several laws that differ from other states.
+Although Minnesota car insurance laws are easy to understand, there are several laws that differ from other states.
 Current Minnesota drivers and individuals who are planning to move to Minnesota should review the laws to make sure they meet the state requirements:

 - Car insurance is legally required: Every driver in Minnesota must carry a minimum amount of car insurance.
 Any car that is registered in the state must be covered, regardless of how often the vehicle is driven.